 Hey, best friend!
 What do you sound like again?
 I’ve forgotten.

+Figuring out the algorithms and likes or meanings behind the online vs. offline attitude drives me potty!
+There is just no sense in it.
 Calculating why someone has 8,000 followers for sounding like a screaming cat on a fence or taking photos of their behind with a copied and pasted quote from the lips of another is painful.
 Is that what we admire nowadays – egocentric talent?
 Really?
 I don’t think I’ll ever understand.

 What does it matter though?
 Are we defined by our internet pages?
 Does our status increase from such recognition?
 Sometimes, yes.
 If you’re Chris Pratt or Ryan Reynolds, then totally.
 But that’s only because they’re already A-Listers.
 More often than not these days, though, if you have a ton of followers and have done nothing special to warrant such granting, then you’re most probably a narcissist who’s paid for a heap of bots to feed your ego and make yourself look important.
-Seriously, if you do that, that’s frickin’ sad.
-It must smell being so far up your own arse.
+(Seriously, if you do that, that’s frickin’ sad.
+It must smell being so far up your own arse.)

-Hanging out with real people, seeing real places, exploring crazy conversations and watching scary movies took me away from that place this weekend.
+Hanging out with real people, seeing real places, exploring crazy conversations and watching scary movies took me away from that digital destination this weekend.
 For the first time in ages, I felt alive!
 Not to say I didn’t check my phone, because, you kind of have to.
 But I limited it.
 Whatever anybody else was doing was of no concern to me.
 (Sorry, if that sounds rude.
 Good on you, if you had a nice weekend.
 I’m happy for you!)
-But my point in saying this is because there’s a lesson to be learned here – happy people don’t go online all the time.
+But, my point in saying this is because there’s a lesson to be learned here – happy people don’t go online all the time.
 Reporting if they’re bored today doesn’t occur to them.
 Scrolling and counting likes isn’t a part of their daily lives.
 They live life outside.

 In conclusion, stress makes you fat.
 The news makes you stressed.
 So do your phones.
 Stay healthy in body and in mind by cutting down on Facebook chat and picking up with your mates in reality.
 Happiness is made through experiences, and the best experiences to be had are real.